spacelift-io/user-documentation/docs/concepts/policy/push-policy/run-external-dependencies.md

 ### Testing example

 Having the policy and the pipeline defined, we can now test it.
 Creating a new commit in the repository will trigger the pipeline.
 As we can see a run was created in Spacelift, but it's in queued state.
-The run will not start until all the dependencies are marked as finished.
+The run will not start until all the dependencies are marked as finished or skipped.

 ![](<../../../assets/screenshots/run-external-dependency-queued.png>)

-After the binary-build dependency has been marked as completed the run is still queued, as the docker-image-build dependency is still not resolved.
+After the binary-build dependency has been marked as skipped the run is still queued, as the docker-image-build dependency is still not resolved.

 ![](<../../../assets/screenshots/run-external-dependency-completed-1.png>)

-The run starts only after all the dependencies are marked as finished.
+The run starts only after all the dependencies reach a terminal state.

 ![](<../../../assets/screenshots/run-external-dependency-completed-2.png>)